 Peter van Inwagen is a John Cardinal O’Hara Professor of Philosophy at the Department of Philosophy, University of Notre Dame.
 He is the author of eight books: Existence: Essays in Ontology (2014), The Problem of Evil (2006), Ontology, Identity, and Modality: Essays in Metaphysics (2002),

 The Possibility of Resurrection and Other Essays in Christian Apologetics (1998), God, Knowledge and Mystery: Essays in Philosophical Theology (1995), Metaphysics (1993), Material Beings (1990), An Essay on Free Will (1983).
 He was the president of the Society of Christian Philosophers from 2010 to 2013.
 Most of Professor van Inwagen’s work is available at: http://andrewmbailey.com/pvi/.
-He is a member of the ICFO Program Council and one of the ICFO Mentors.
+He is a member of the ICFO Program Council.

 Achille C. Varzi is a professor of Philosophy at Columbia University, New York (USA).
 A graduate of the University of Trento (Italy), he received his Ph.D. in philosophy from the University of Toronto (Canada).
 His main research interests are in logic and metaphysics.
 He is an editor of The Journal of Philosophy, a subject editor of the Stanford Encyclopedia of Philosophy, and an associate or advisory editor of The Monist, Synthese, Dialectica, The Review of Symbolic Logic, and other journals.
 He also writes for the general public and contributes regularly to several Italian newspapers.
 Homepage: http://www.columbia.edu/~av72/.
-He is one of the ICFO Mentors.
+He was actively involved Topological Philosophy Workshop.